joelagnel/linux-kernel/Documentation/RCU/Design/srcu.rst

 The grace period machinery of SRCU is driven using workqueues which periodically queue/requeue work, to detect end of grace periods, start new grace periods and invoke callbacks.
-This design choice is because SRCU does not do updates that often which RCU which is doing updates all the time.
+This design choice is because SRCU does not do updates that often.
+On the other hand, RCU does updates all the time and we really care about forward progress much more there.
 In the future, if it is seen that SRCU does a lot of updates, then the design may move to using kernel threads.

+The other reason is, SRCU readers are expected to block for a long period of time such as waiting for a network connection.
+In this case, worrying about forward progress of grace periods makes even less sense.

+7. Why TREE SRCU?

+The tree-based SRCU scheme uses the same Tree mechanism as regular RCU to program start and end of grace periods, and invoke callbacks.
+Thus reducing lock contention on any locking needed to manage the SRCU state.

+This arose out of work to get rid of mmap_sem and replace it with SRCU in the mm subsystem (such work has not yet been completed).
+By using TREE SRCU, the idea is for SRCU to scale to a large number of CPUs (potentially 1000s) where contention could be quite high in the page fault code paths where it tries to update the memory map.

+8. Memory barriers

+All about GP guarantees and scanning.